Scholarship for Students Entering 2nd – 6th Grades

 - Request a letter of recommendation from your child’s current teacher describing his/her academic and social development and a current transcript from your child’s school.
 Both should be mailed, emailed, or faxed directly to Princeton Montessori School, Attn: Kathy Marmion.

-- Submit results of a standardized test score taken within the last year.
+- Submit results of a standardized test score taken within the last year (if applicable).

 - Schedule a classroom visit for your child.